What is happening

-Community solar offers the benefit of solar to those who can’t, or prefer not to, install.
+Community solar offers the benefit of solar to those who can’t, or prefer not to, install panels on their own home.
 Community solar allows individuals, businesses, or organizations to buy or subscribe to a “share” in a local solar project.
 When you join a community solar project, you receive a credit on your electric bill each month.
 The size of your share determines how much credit you receive.

 Energy consumption and demand are ever-increasing, and the rate of increase continues to grow each year.
 When we consider the skyrocketing demand for electric vehicles alone, there is an immediate need for expanded generation capacity.
 So it is more important now than ever to generate our own energy locally.